rudi77/sdc/project2/writeup.md

 ## Rubric Points
 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
 I should also mention that I have implemented several functions used for image tranformation, visualization and others in separate python files.
 These files can be found here: [data_transformations.py](https://github.com/rudi77/sdc/blob/master/project2/data_transformations.py), [data_plotting.py](https://github.com/rudi77/sdc/blob/master/project2/data_plotting.py) and [data_helper.py](https://github.com/rudi77/sdc/blob/master/project2/data_helpers.py).
+I have imported them as modules into my [notebook](https://github.com/rudi77/sdc/blob/master/project2/Traffic_Sign_Classifier.ipynb) wherever they are being needed.

 ---

 ## Dataset Exploration

 ### 1. Dataset Summary
 Here, I provide a summary of the german traffic sign data set.
+The pickled [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip) has already been resized to 32x32 images and also has been split into training, validation and test sets.
 The code for this step is contained in the second code cell of the IPython notebook.
 For this task I used pyhton's built-in functions and numpy

 * The size of training set is 34799
 * The size of the validation set is 4410